lastlockedroom/lastlockedroom.github.io/_posts/2023-11-13-christmas-crime.md

 If I had to give my thoughts on *The Author is Dead*, I would say: I liked it.
 Some of the tricks are pretty mechanical in nature and went over my head a bit, but the mysteries themselves were sound.
 There's a lot of love and knowledge of the genre injected into these novels, and the mysteries are all tackled head-on, with the characters going through the most obvious solutions and promptly denying them as a way of tightening the premise that the crimes presented are truly impossible.

 The writing was also good.
 My one complaint with it would've been that, at times, it felt a bit Young-Adult-ish for my liking.
-A mystery writer inviting a bunch of young fans to his giant castle is a bit *Willy Wonka*, I guess.
-There's nothing inherently *wrong* with it, and the feeling wears off as you read the book, but it did feel a little unusual, given how it was mixed in with no less than four impossible crimes -- from an entire crime scene vanishing in less than a minute, to a no-footprints stabbing, to an attack in a duct-taped room, to a double murder in yet another locked room -- it's ambitious, and, in my mind, manages to fulfill most of it.
+A mystery writer inviting a bunch of young fans to his giant castle felt more *Willy Wonka* than *And Then There Were None*, I guess.
+There's nothing inherently *wrong* with it, and the feeling wears off as you read the book, but it did feel a little unusual, given how it was mixed in with no less than four impossible crimes -- from an entire crime scene vanishing in less than a minute, to a no-footprints stabbing, to an attack in a duct-taped room, to a double murder in yet another locked room...
+It's filled with ambition, and, in my mind, manages to fulfill most of it.

 ---